VOL. 5: AUGUST 29TH-31ST

 In a nutshell: Camp is just grown-ups taking a weekend to allow themselves to be eager, goofy, messy, cheesy, tender, clumsy, curious, and weird.

 Don’t be a jerk.
-Embrace queerness and differences.
+Embrace our queerness and our differences.
 Trust each other.
 Take care of yourself, your friends, and even total strangers.
-Be ready to unlearn some shit.
+Be ready to unlearn some toxic shit.
 Stay hydrated.

 Ready to get HYPED?
 Some Inspiration: